How to Grow Amaranth Flowers

 Apply a generous layer of mulch around the plants for a neat appearance.
 Mulch will also keep the weeds down and help retain soil moisture.

-Amaranth will grow tall, 1-2 feet.
-They will produce blooms on strong, straight stems.
+Amaranth will grow tall.
+So, place them toward the back of the flower garden.
+They produce blooms on strong, straight stems.
 Flowers are long-lasting and will bloom from midsummer until frost.

 For dried flower arrangements, pick mature blooms and allow them to dry in a cool, dry, well-ventilated area.
 The dried flowers will retain their color and will brighten up a room all winter long.